essc/inasafe-training-material/source/using_inasafe.rst

    :align: center
    :width: 300 pt

-2. :guilabel:`Save As` a shapefile.
+2. Click :guilabel:`Save As` to save it as a shapefile.
 A new message box will appear, click `Browse` button then choose what directory to be used for saving.
 However the keywords and statistics do not get saved.